baby636/p2pvps-client/client/rpi/simple/README.md

 From the SSH command line terminal, issue the command `passwd` and change the default password for the user `pi`.

-3. A fresh install of Raspbian on an 8GB card does not leave much room.
+3. (optional) A fresh install of Raspbian on an 8GB card does not leave much room.
 If you plan to designate this device as a dedicated VPS, it will be advantageous to remove a lot of unneeded software.
 Follow the commands below to update your device and remove unneeded software.

 ```